Food TechConsumer mobile

 Two concepts went head-to-head.
 Flexibility lost.

-Day-by-day planning with specific prep and cook times, offering a granular, time-focused design.
-Result: The majority of users were confused by multiple selections, and large food cards felt visually “overwhelming.”
+Day-by-day planning with specific prep and cook times.
+Multi-day selection confused the majority of users, and large food cards felt “overwhelming.”

-Single-day selection featuring a horizontal scroll combined with smaller images.
-It also included an accessible, minimizable “Unscheduled” tab for quick drafts.
-This won definitively.
-Users highly valued quick choice elements (dropdowns/horizontal scrolls) and a high-level daily view.
+Single-day selection featuring a horizontal scroll combined with smaller images, plus an accessible, minimizable “Unscheduled” tab.
+Users valued quick choice elements and a high-level daily view.

 A/B testing comparison — Concept A (flexible) vs Concept B (controlled)

-Fig. 02 — Concept A (left) vs. Concept B (right).
+Fig. 04 — Concept A/B Testing.
 Users valued quick choices over granular control.

 Redesigning Core Task #2